Cornell Computing and Information Science: Formation of the college

 Creation of the college came in December 2020 with a more-than-$100 million donation from Ann S. Bowers.

 Bowers, a liberal arts alumnus of Cornell, had been the head of personnel at Intel during a period of rapid growth in the early 1970s; subsequently married Robert Noyce, the cofounder of Intel; was vice president for human resources at Apple Computer in the early 1980s; and later became a philanthropist who chaired the Noyce Foundation following her husband's death.
 She had frequently donated to Cornell in the past.

-An additional new building is planned, helped by a $10 million donation from the two founders of Wayfair, both Cornell alumni, as well as from Bowers.
-By late 2022, plans were underway to break ground on the new building, with construction scheduled to begin in 2023 and conclude in 2025.
-The new structure is designed by Leers Weinzapfel Associates and would be built adjacent to Gates Hall, with green space located in between to form a mini-quad.
-Construction would be on the site of Hoy Field, the longtime varsity baseball team diamond (which will be relocated further out from the central campus, at some loss of convenience and tradition).
+In summer 2025, a new four-story 135,000 square feed building was opened.
+The building was partially funded by a $10 million donation from the two founders of Wayfair, both Cornell alumni, as well as from Bowers.
+The new structure was designed by Leers Weinzapfel Associates and was built adjacent to Gates Hall, with green space located in between to form a mini-quad.
+Construction was on the site of Hoy Field, the longtime varsity baseball team diamond (which will be relocated further out from the central campus, at some loss of convenience and tradition).
 The new building is intended to help handle a factor-of-six increase in computer and information science enrollments during the previous decade.
-That increase has led to situations where faculty and other staff are spread across campus and non-majors are not permitted to take upper-level computer science courses, both of which the new building could ameliorate.

 Graduate student programs in the college take place both in Ithaca and at the Cornell Tech campus in New York City.

 By 2022 there were 62 full-time faculty members in the Department of Computer Science, with 49 in Ithaca and 13 in New York City.
 There were 42 full-time faculty in the Department of Information Science, and 18 tenure or tenure-track positions in the Department of Statistics and Data Science.
 By 2022, there were 2,000 students taking majors in the college, and 76 percent of all undergraduate students were taking at least one course in CIS.
 The college is located in Bill & Melinda Gates Hall near the Engineering Quad on the Cornell Central Campus in Ithaca, New York.
-A new 135,000 square-foot building is scheduled to open in 2025 to help accommodate the rapidly increasing enrollments in computing and information science subjects.

 The inaugural dean of the college is Kavita Bala.
-Dean Bala has been named Cornell's 17th provost.
-She will begin this role on January 1, 2025.
-Thorsten Joachims, the Jacob Gould Schurman Professor of computer science and information science, will serve as interim dean of Cornell Bowers CIS.
+Bala was named Cornell's 17th provost on January 1, 2025.